Grandfather Economic Report series

 We Celebrate More Choices

 We can add many, many items that have contributed to today's living standards, compared to prior generations.
-When I was a boy there more 'stuff' than ever beforewere no such things as: TV, VCR, personal computer, microwave, air-conditioning, CD and tape players in homes and autos, automatic garage door and can openers, automatic transmissions, power steering, mobile phone, internet mail & phone, package vacations, etc. Today's average starter home contains more square feet, although lot sizes may have shrunk due to increased use of 'zero lot lines' and condominiums.
+When I was a boy there were no such things as: TV, VCR, personal computer, microwave, air-conditioning, CD and tape players in homes and autos, automatic garage door and can openers, automatic transmissions, power steering, mobile phone, internet mail & phone, package vacations, etc. Today's average starter home contains more square feet, although lot sizes may have shrunk due to increased use of 'zero lot lines' and condominiums.
 There can be little doubt today's generation consumes more 'stuff' per person than ever before in history, simply because there is both more 'stuff,' more use of credit to 'buy now & pay later' and more expansive advertising mediums to tempt our fancy & raise expectations.
 In fact, there is so much stuff, advertising and credit use that some call today an era of 'Rising Expectations.'
 Perhaps many complaints heard today can be traced to unbridled expectations & impatience to 'have it all, now' - - not that they are living worse and with fewer choices than their parents did at the same age.

 Nobel laureate Dr. Milton Friedman wrote on 2/24/98 after reviewing this report, "It is worth noting where you say 'we celebrate many other things' (above), every one of the items you mention without exception is a product of private enterprise."